London Road, Waterlooville, Hants

 The land on which St Michael’s Convent was built belonged in the Middle Ages to the Lord of the Manor of Warblington.
 Its last pre-Reformation owner was Lady Margaret, Countess of Salisbury, who was the mother of Cardinal Pole, the last Catholic Archbishop of Canterbury.

-St Michael’s Convent was founded in October 1885, when six Sisters from the Monastery of Our Lady of Charity in Bartestree, Hereford, came to Waterlooville at the request of Bishop Vertue.
+St Michael’s Convent was founded in October 1885, when six sisters from Our Lady of Charity in Bartestree, Hereford, came to Waterlooville at the request of Bishop Vertue.
 The order was dedicated to caring for women and girls in need.
-The nuns established the new monastery in what serves now as the presbytery.
+The nuns established the monastery in what serves now as the presbytery.
 The first Mass was celebrated there on 11 October 1885; before this date, the nearest church was at Havant.
 Soon afterwards work began on a temporary chapel, formed from an existing stable building, which served the Sisters from 1886 until 1923.

 In 1887 there were 60 women and girls living at St Michael’s Convent.
-A new convent building designed by Leonard Stokes was opened in 1894 and added to piecemeal during the twentieth century, but a shortage of nuns apparently prevented the community from flourishing in the late-nineteenth century.
-In 1900, with 225 females in the care of the Sisters, the Bishop appealed to nuns from High Park in Dublin to come to the convent’s rescue.
+A new convent building designed by Leonard Stokes was opened in 1894 and added to in piecemeal fashion during the twentieth century, but a shortage of nuns apparently prevented the community from flourishing in the late-nineteenth century.
+In 1900, with 225 females in the care of the sisters, the bishop appealed to nuns from High Park in Dublin to come to the convent’s rescue.
 Six more sisters arrived the same year.
-However, rather than build a permanent new chapel, the Bishop advised the Sisters to first improve the laundry and accommodation for the women in their care.
+However, rather than build a permanent new chapel, the bishop advised the sisters to first improve the laundry and accommodation for the women in their care.
 The workload of the convent women increased during the First World War, when St Michael’s accepted laundry from army units stationed in the area.
 Proceeds from this work were set aside to help fund the building of a new church.

 Each of Mangan’s three naves is set at an angle of 45 degrees to the next.
 The naves converge on a single sanctuary, which faces west.
 The sanctuary is set in a shallow apse, attached to the rear of which is a single-storey, flat-roofed building housing the sacristy and WC.
 The exterior of the building is red brick, with alternating groups of round-arched, three-light and single-light windows separated by brick buttresses.
 Above the nave windows the brickwork forms a herringbone pattern.
 There is a brick bell tower above the east gable end of the central nave.
 The roof is covered in concrete tiles.
 The sanctuary apse has a copper (or similar) roof covering.